Rent assistance

 If you travel or live overseas

-You cannot receive rent assistance if you live overseas permanently.
-If you are overseas temporarily and continue to pay rent, your rent assistance may continue for 26 weeks after your departure from Australia.
-Your rent assistance will be reinstated when you return to Australia, or from when you tell us of your return to Australia, whichever is later.
+You cannot receive Rent Assistance if you live overseas permanently.
+If you are overseas temporarily and continue to pay rent, your Rent Assistance may continue for 26 weeks after your departure from Australia.
+Your Rent Assistance will be reinstated when you return to Australia, or from when you tell us of your return to Australia, whichever is later.

 Rent Assistance may be payable beyond 26 weeks if you are temporarily overseas and unable to return to Australia due to unforeseen or exceptional circumstances.

-If just one member of a couple is overseas, only the rent assistance for that person will be cancelled.
+If just one member of a couple is overseas, only the Rent Assistance for that person will be cancelled.
 Rent assistance for the partner remaining in Australia will be paid at the single rate.

 Back to top

-You must pay a minimum amount of rent before you can be paid rent assistance.
+You must pay a minimum amount of rent before you can be paid Rent Assistance.
 The minimum amount is called the ‘rent threshold’.
-For every $1 of rent you pay over the rent threshold you will receive 0.75 cents of rent assistance up to a maximum amount.
-The rent thresholds depend on whether you are single or a member of a couple.
+For every $1 of rent you pay over the rent threshold you will receive 0.75 cents of Rent Assistance up to a maximum amount.

 Fortnightly rent threshold amounts